 MMMental health and wellbeing of children and young people.

 The Cheshire & Merseyside Mental Health and Wellbeing Leads Group will determine where the greatest effect can be made and will develop an action plan to improve mental health and wellbeing for children across Cheshire & Merseyside.

 Lead Director of Public Health, Sandra Davies, Liverpool.

-The Mental Health and Wellbeing Leads Group, the Cheshire & Merseyside Suicide Reduction Partnership Board and Network will continue to build on their nationally recognised suicide reduction work and have launched the "NO MORE" zero suicide strategy for Cheshire & Merseyside and action plan along with the new suicide liaison service, Amparo have achieved much success and recognition.
+The Mental Health and Wellbeing Leads Group, the Cheshire & Merseyside Suicide Reduction Partnership Board and Network will continue to build on their nationally recognised suicide prevention work.
+The "NO MORE" suicide strategy for Cheshire & Merseyside and action plan along with suicide liaison service, Amparo have achieved much success and recognition.

 Lead Director of Public Health, Sue Forster, St Helens.

 Cross cutting themes including facilitating collective action, CPD and events, intelligence, communications and sector led improvement support the key collaborative priorities.